CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 ![Developers application type](/img/cloud-native-workspace/developers/developers_application_type.png)

-You can access the drop-down menu for selecting your application type by clicking the arrow in the right corner.
-There are 3 options available: Single Page Application, Machine to Machine and Regular Web Application
+You can access the drop-down menu to select your application type by clicking the arrow in the right hand corner.
+There are 3 options available: Single Page Application, Machine to Machine, and Regular Web Application

 ![Developers application type](/img/cloud-native-workspace/developers/developers_drop_down.png)